conda-incubator/conda-store/docs/user_guide.md

 ### `conda-store solve`

-Conda-Store is capable to remote solves of environment files.
-If requested Conda-Store can perform intelligent solves with caching.
+conda-store is capable to remote solves of environment files.
+If requested conda-store can perform intelligent solves with caching.

 ### `conda-store download`